New River Conservancy working on phase 2 of a river restoration project near Brookshire Park

-BOONE — The New River Conservancy is working on Phase 2 of a New River restoration project near the Ted Mackorell Soccer Complex and Brookshire Park in Boone off Hwy 421.
+BOONE — The New River Conservancy is working on Phase 2 of a New River restoration project near the Ted Mackorell Soccer Complex and Brookshire Park in Boone off U.S. 421.

 “Both of these projects are aimed at improving water quality and habitat, while also providing recreational opportunities,” said Chelsea Blount, the project lead.
 “A river restoration project like this one is designed to prevent erosion by installing engineered rock and log structures which mimic the natural environment known as Natural Stream Channel Design.”